chef/chef-web-docs/content/saas/sso.md

 1. Log in to your Chef SaaS account and append `/sso` to your FQDN in your browser toolbar.
 For example, `https://automate.example.com/sso`.

-1. Click **Remove Configuration** on the Chef SaaS SSO page.
+1. Select **Remove Configuration** on the Chef SaaS SSO page.

 1. A dialog box asks you to confirm that you want to remove the configuration.
-Click **Remove** to remove the SSO configuration.
+Select **Remove** to remove the SSO configuration.

    The SSO page refreshes, showing empty SAML configuration fields and a message at the top that says, "SSO Request is complete.
 Config removed successfully."